Lithic Skis is okay with it if you’ve never heard of them. For the time being, at least.

 In the small town of Peshastin, Wash., just East of Leavenworth, you will find two guys who’ve been working tirelessly for the past seven years to create handmade skis.

-Ty Bourgeois and Paul Roberts started the new company Lithic Skis together and share a passion for the sport.
+Ty Bourgeois and Paul Roberts started Lithic Skis together because of their shared passion for the sport.

 And that means handcrafting them on their own.
 Thankfully, Paul’s background helped them with the process.